-The Master of Business Administration (M.B.A.) program consists of 33 credit hours.
-All students must complete three courses (9 credit hours) of Core courses: MBA 771 Leadership and Organizational Behavior, MBA 775 Business Policy And Managerial Action, and MBA 776 Business, Ethics and Society (or MBA 781 Legal, Ethical, and Societal Considerations in Healthcare Management for students in the Healthcare Management concentration).
-The remaining eight courses (24 credit hours) of coursework are determined by each student’s academic background, business experience, and career aspirations, but must be of sufficient curricular breadth and integrative depth that a thorough understanding of business is achieved.
+The Master of Business Administration (MBA) program consists of 33 credit hours.
+All students must complete four (12 credit hours) Core courses: MBA 771 Leadership and Organizational Behavior, MBA 775 Business Policy And Managerial Action, and MBA 776 Business, Ethics and Society , BIA 762 Survey of Business Intelligence and Analytics.
+The remaining seven courses (21 credit hours) of coursework are determined by each student’s academic background, business experience, and career aspirations, but must be of sufficient curricular breadth and integrative depth that a thorough understanding of business is achieved.

-Students who neither hold an undergraduate degree in business nor have extensive work experience resulting in significant expertise in a functional area(s) will be required to complete the following courses: MBA 701 Financial Reporting for MBAs, MBA 711 Managerial Finance (or MBA 782 Finance for the Healthcare Manager for students in the Healthcare Management concentration), MBA 741 Economic Analysis for Managers, MBA 761 Marketing Management, and BIA 731 Information Systems Management (or BIA 765 Information Systems and Data Analytics in Healthcare for students in the Healthcare Management concentration) as part of their 24 hours beyond the Core.
+Students who neither hold an undergraduate degree in business nor have extensive work experience resulting in significant expertise in a functional area(s) will be required to complete the following courses: MBA 703 Accounting for Managers, MBA 711 Managerial Finance , MBA 741 Economic Analysis for Managers, MBA 761 Marketing Management.

 Master of Business Administration (33 credits)

 |Four core courses are required of all MBA students - 12 credits.|